peterwilsoncc/styleguide/README.md

 ## PWCC Pattern Library *Work in progress*

 Pattern library work in progress for [my website](http://peterwilson.cc/).
+You can see the imcomplete pattern library at [styleguide.peterwilson.cc](http://styleguide.peterwilson.cc/)

 At the time of writing, I've done atoms and some of the molecules - more work needs to be completed.